ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

   15876     316     320   16512    4080 cortexm0.elf
 ```

 It was close, but we fit.
-Let's run this code:
+Let's load and run this code:

 ```
 a = 12